Constraints on dark matter-nucleon effective couplings in the presence of kinematically distinct halo substructures using the DEAP-3600 detector: Models

 Following the prescription used in~\cite{fitzpatrick_effective_2013,Catena:2015uha,Hoferichter:2018acd}, the operators in Eq.~\eqref{eq:operators} give rise to the DM-nucleus scattering cross section, which is factored into DM response functions $R^{\tau\tau^\prime}_k\left( \vperpsquare,q^2\right)$ and nuclear response functions $W^{\tau\tau^\prime}_k\left(q^2\right)$, with $|\vec{S}_\chi|=1/2$,

 only including terms that are nonzero for \arforty.
 The $W^{\tau\tau^\prime}_k\left(q^2\right)$ terms are computed in~\cite{Catena:2015uha} using nuclear shell model techniques~\cite{Hoferichter:2018acd,Catena:2015uha} for each interaction with \arforty.
 They are given as best-fit polynomials.
-Subscripts $k = M, \Phi^{\prime\prime}, M\Phi^{\prime\prime}$ represent different one-body multipole operators in the nuclear matrix element.
+Subscripts $k = M, \Phi^{\prime\prime}, M\Phi^{\prime\prime}$ represent different one-body multipole operators in the nuclear matrix element. $M$ is the standard spin-independent nuclear response, which describes the nucleon density inside the nucleus.
+It coherently sums over all nucleons and closely resembles the Helm form factor.
+At zero-momentum transfer, $\Phi''$ is related to the angular momentum and spin ($\vec{L}\cdot\vec{S}$) of nucleons.
+It favors heavier elements with large, not fully occupied, spin-partner angular-momentum orbitals.
+It can be of the same order as the $M$ response for heavier elements.

+The accuracy of the nuclear shell model used to compute $W^{\tau\tau^\prime}_k(q^2)$ and the implications for nuclear structure factor calculations are discussed in~\cite{Hoferichter:2018acd}.
+In these studies, it is shown that the hierarchy of states and low-energy observables such as the charge radius are well-reproduced for several nuclei, including \arforty.
+The authors of~\cite{Hoferichter:2018acd} conclude that nuclear shell model uncertainties are not expected to have a significant effect on the ground states involved in \WIMP-nucleus scattering.
+Furthermore, comparisons between $W_M^{00}(q^2)$ and the experimentally-motivated Helm form factor suggested in~\cite{lewin_review_1996} show that both form factor calculations agree to within \SI{0.5}{\percent} in the energy range of interest to the present study.
+Uncertainties in the nuclear response functions derived from the nuclear shell model are therefore assumed to be negligible in this analysis.

 The $R^{\tau\tau^\prime}_k$ terms are calculated in~\cite{fitzpatrick_effective_2013,Catena:2015uha}, and depend on the coupling strengths of the operators in Eq.~\eqref{eq:operators}.
 Keeping only the terms that contribute for \arforty, these response functions are given in Eq.~\eqref{eq:dmresponse}. \begin{widetext}